katewing/manydoors/README.md

-# manydoors doorbot
+# Manydoors Doorbot

-ManyLabs has a collaborative DoorBot.
-No one owns it, we all manage it together, from this page.
+ManyLabs has a collaborative DoorBot!
+No one owns it; we all manage it together, from this page.

 Purpose: Record and share tap-in, tap-out actions of members (with a ISO 14443A keyfob/card) and document workspace usage.